LAILA: A Large Trait-Based Dataset for Arabic Automated Essay Scoring: Implementation Details

 \subsubsection{MOOSE}

-For MOOSE, we used the official implementation released by the authors.\footnote{\url{https://github.com/antslabtw/MOOSE-AES}} The architecture was adapted for Arabic by replacing BERT with AraBERTv01.\footnote{\url{https://huggingface.co/aubmindlab/bert-base-arabertv01}} For the incorporated features, We implemented the 816 handcrafted features introduced by \citet{sayed2025feature} for Arabic AES.
+For MOOSE, we used the official implementation released by the authors.\footnote{\url{https://github.com/antslabtw/MOOSE-AES}} The architecture was adapted for Arabic by replacing BERT with AraBERT \cite{antoun2020arabert}.
+Specifically, in the preprocessing stage, AraBERTv02\footnote{\url{https://huggingface.co/aubmindlab/bert-base-arabertv02}} was used only for tokenization and input encoding, while the finetuned model for the scoring task used AraBERTv01.\footnote{\url{https://huggingface.co/aubmindlab/bert-base-arabertv01}} This design choice was guided by empirical validation: we experimented with using AraBERTv01 and AraBERTv02 consistently for both preprocessing and modeling, as well as with mixed configurations, and found that using AraBERTv02 for tokenization and input encoding while finetuning AraBERTv01 for scoring yielded the best performance on the development set, thus it was adopted.
+For the incorporated features, We implemented the handcrafted features introduced by \citet{sayed2025feature} for Arabic AES, without applying any feature selection step.

 For hyperparameter tuning, the learning rate was tuned over the values 1e-4 and 2e-5, while all other parameters were kept consistent with those reported in the original study.
 Training was performed with a batch size of 8 for a maximum of 14 epochs, and no early stopping was applied.